praneethratna/Question-pairs-duplicate/README.md

 2.Using pre trained Glove vectors should also be tried

-3. different model architecture should be tried - add more dropout , dense layers
+3.different model architecture should be tried - add more dropout , dense layers

 4.some more text preprocessing must be done